LaunchCodeEducation/lchs/src/chapters/html/html-intro.rst

 The editor below provides a practice HTML document (note the ``.html`` at the end of the filename).

 #.
-Notice that the plain text ``Hello, web!`` written in the editor shows up
+Notice that the plain text ``Hello, web!`` in the editor shows up as plain
-   as plain text on the "webpage" to the right.
+   text on the "webpage" to the right.
+No quotes are needed around the words.
+   Try adding some to see what happens.
 #.
 On line 2, add the statement ``<h1>Hello!</h1>``.
 How does this affect the
    appearance of the text in the right panel?